ludirez/ludirez/README.md

 ### Hi there 👋

+My name is Luis Diaz-Restrepo and I am training in web development.
+Here I will develop my cover letter.

 <!--
 **ludirez/ludirez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.